POSYDON-code/POSYDON/docs/_source/troubleshooting-faqs/code-questions.rst

     This is a complex question and the best location to look at would be the POSYDON paper(s).
     However, some of the approximations are:

-    - The evolution of a merger product is approximated by a non-rotating single star.
+    - The evolution of a merger product is approximated by a non-rotating single star, although we record the spin of the merger product.

 Additional Resources